moneroexamples/xubuntu-vm-through-whonix-gateway/README.md

 ## Step 2: Install Xubuntu in the VirtualBox

   - `Machine->New` and follow the prompts.
-I recommend at least 2GB of RAM and at least 25 GB of disc space, if you plan to use latest monero in the VirtualBox.
+I recommend at least 2GB of RAM and at least 25 GB of disc space, if you plan to use latest Monero in the VirtualBox.
   - Install Xubuntu as you would normally do it.
 In this example, I called it u1555.
-  - Install any software you need now (e.g.,stuff needed to compile latest monero, vim, etc.), before connecting the Xubuntu to the Whonix gateway.
+  - Install any software you need now (e.g.,stuff needed to compile latest Monero, vim, etc.), before connecting the Xubuntu to the Whonix gateway.
 Its much faster now, than updating and install everything through tor.
   - You can also install guest additions if you want, to make the interacting with the Xubuntu VM easier.